Volunteering with our Animal Husbandry Team

 The Ocean Conservation Trust runs the National Marine Aquarium, a UK Conservation Aquarium, as its centre of Ocean excellence.

-Based in Plymouth, Devon, the National Marine Aquarium has a dedicated and experienced world-class Husbandry team responsible for the day-to-day running and development of our exhibits, as well as the management of all off-display back-of-house areas.
+Based in Plymouth, Devon, the National Marine Aquarium has a dedicated and experienced world-class Husbandry team responsible for the day to day running and development of our exhibits, as well as the management of all off display back of house areas.

-Our Husbandry Internship programme is an opportunity to gain first-hand experience of this unique and fascinating field while assisting our biologists in caring for the health and wellbeing of over 5,000 marine animals.
-As a Husbandry Intern, you are not simply observing.
-Interns are fully integrated into our animal care team, giving them the opportunity to work closely alongside experienced professionals while navigating the complex intersection of mechanical life support systems and biological animal care.
-Volunteers work directly with the Husbandry team and assist in the day-to-day running and development of all aspects of the department.
-These positions are designed to introduce and develop core animal care and husbandry skills, while providing invaluable experience of working in a large and dynamic public aquarium.
-Through this programme, interns contribute to our wider mission of making the National Marine Aquarium the very best in Europe.
+Interns will work directly with the Husbandry team and assist in the day to day running and development of all aspects of the department.
+The internship will help you to develop core animal care and husbandry skills, while providing invaluable experience of working in a large and dynamic public aquarium.
+Through this programme, interns contribute to our wider mission of making the National Marine Aquarium the very best in Europe

 • Preparation of food for livestock